floverfelt/floverfelt.github.io/_posts/2021-12-30-angular-thoughts.md

 ## In Short

 My few sentence summary: Angular is the Java of the frontend.
-Enterprises love it because it provides rich functionality, and structure in a fairly ambiguous development world.
+Enterprises love it because it provides rich functionality and structure in a fairly ambiguous development world.
 Developers hate it because it's verbose, generates lots of files, and isn't X technology that they would use.